-Jesus repeats here the central point of the metaphor of vine and branches to emphasize to His followers the importance of remaining in fellowship with Him.
-In this verse our Lord gives assurance to the apostles that they will definitely produce fruit if they maintain fellowship with Him.
+Jesus repeated here the central point of the metaphor of vine and branches to emphasize to His followers the importance of remaining in fellowship with Him.
+In this verse our Lord gave assurance to the apostles that they would definitely produce fruit if they maintained fellowship with Him.

 5 “I am the vine,

-Jesus again emphasizes the distinction between Him as the “vine” and His disciples as the “branches.”
-He repeats the “I am” of verse 1.
-He is God and they are His finite followers.
+Jesus again emphasized the distinction between Himself as the “vine” and His disciples as the “branches.”
+He repeated the “I am” of verse 1.
+He is God and they were His finite followers.

 you are the branches [vine-branches].

-The “branches” here are the disciples of Jesus.
-They depend on the vine to produce fruit.
+The “branches” here refer to the disciples of Jesus.
+They depended on the vine to produce fruit.
 It is a serious mistake to confuse the vine and the branches.

 The words “I” and “you” stand in emphatic contrast.
 We cannot confuse Jesus’ role with ours.
 Yet mutual fellowship is a condition for fruitfulness.
-The word “you” is an emphatic pronouncement demonstrating two stark alternatives for the apostles: 1) when branches “abide,” they bear fruit and much fruit, 2) when they do not they “whither” and become non-productive.
+The word “you” is an emphatic pronouncement demonstrating two stark alternatives for the apostles: (1) when branches “abide,” they bear fruit and much fruit, and (2) when they do not, they “wither” and become non-productive.

-The proclamation by Jesus that He is the vine and they are the branches shows that the apostles were not sufficient of themselves.
-They must admit their insufficiency to produce fruit.
+The proclamation by Jesus that He was the vine and they were the branches shows that the apostles were not sufficient of themselves.
+They needed to admit their insufficiency to produce fruit.

 He who abides in Me,